riboviz/riboviz/docs/developer/config.md

 * Remove any entry for the parameter from the 'Configuration parameters that have been renamed are updated' list in the module comment at the top of the file.
 * Add an entry for the parameter to the 'Configuration parameters that are now unused are removed' list in the module comment at the top of the file.
 * Remove any occurrence of the parameter from the `UPDATES` and `RENAMES` dictionaries.
-* Add an entry for the parameter n the `UNUSED` dictionary.
+* Add an entry for the parameter to the `UNUSED` dictionary.

 For example, if removing `deprecated_example`, then `UNUSED` would be updated to:
 ```python